nbeaver/why-linux-is-better/README.rst

 Drive letter assignment
 -----------------------

-Drive letters for removable media like floppy disks and flash drives are still used in Windows NT.
-However, the drive letter is not necessarily the same next time, which causes many practical problems, such as finding recently used files.
+The Windows filesystem has no unique root directory, but instead assigns different capital letters to each volume.
+This has many drawbacks.

+For example, the drive letter may be different when the drive is reconnected, so applications that track recently used files will have trouble finding them on that drive.

     I have a problem with Word when working with documents on my flash drive.
     If I insert the drive days later and try to use the recently used file